 Children and young people with a learning disability may also have special educational needs.

 Some learning disabilities are diagnosed at birth, such as Down's syndrome.
 Others might not be discovered until the child is old enough to talk or walk.

 Once your child is diagnosed with a learning disability, your GP can refer you for any specialist support you may need.
 You'll begin to get to know the team of professionals who will be involved in your child's care.

-Support from professionals – including GPs, paediatricians, speech and language therapists, physiotherapists and educational and clinical psychologists – is available to help individuals live as full and independent a life as possible.
+Support from professionals – including GPs, pediatricians, speech and language therapists, physiotherapists, and educational and clinical psychologists – is available to help individuals live as full and independent a life as possible.